micmejia/bible-dump/NKJV/Luke/Luke 24.md

 ###### 1
-Now on the first _day_ of the week, very early in the morning, they, [^a]and certain _other women_ with them, came to the tomb bringing the spices which they had prepared.
+Now on the first _day_ of the week, very early in the morning, they, and certain _other women_ with them, came to the tomb bringing the spices which they had prepared.

 ###### 2
 But they found the stone rolled away from the tomb.